captn3m0/codechef/_problems/hard/DFSGRID.md

 Chef uses an algorithm which starts at a cell **(sr,sc)** of the grid and visits the unvisited adjacent cells inside the grid recursively.
 The order in which the adjacent cells are looked for are: right, down, left and up.
 Your job is to find out the number of different cells that would be visited when the cell **(tr,tc)** is found.
-Given below is the pseudocode of the algorithm:/>/>
+Given below is the pseudocode of the algorithm:

 <pre>
 // A 2D boolean array to mark the visited cells